orsonteodoro/gcf2/profiles/minmax-v2/docs/Environment-variables.md

 * FORCE_PREFETCH_LOOP_ARRAYS -- Force use of GCC so that -fprefetch-loop-arrays is utilized.
 It is mutually exclusive with USE_CLANG_CFI which has a higher precedence to reduce the attack surface.

+#### Deprecated

+* USE_SOUPER -- Add flags for systemwide Souper for code reduction (EXPERIMENTAL)
+* USE_SOUPER_SIZE -- Add static profile counters in relation to size reduction
+* USE_SOUPER_SPEED -- Add dynamic profile counters in relation to execution speed

 ### Per-package environment variables config files